PL01/tic-tac-toe-ts/README.md

 ## Usage:

-To run the app in development mode, use the following command:
+- To run the app in development mode, use the following command:
+    ```bash
-    ```npm start
+    npm start

 Open http://localhost:3000 in your browser to play the game.
 The page will reload if you make edits, and you will see any lint errors in the console.